 Outsourcing is a strong trend in the IT sector, with multiple companies surfing on the wave.
 According to the Grand View Research analysis, the global IT services outsourcing market size was valued at USD 520.74 billion in 2019 and is expected to grow at a compound annual growth rate (CAGR) of 7.7% from 2020 to 2027.

 This growth is fueled mainly by the swift digitalization of the global economy, boosted even more by the COVID-19 outbreak.
-The lockdowns have literally frozen a traditional trade and leisure of multiple sorts in many countries, resulting in a boom in online commerce and related services.
+The lockdowns have literally frozen traditional trade and leisure of multiple sorts in many countries, resulting in a boom in online commerce and related services.
+Many of these development projects are now being handled by external teams globally.

 What is onshoring?